datarevenue-berlin/py-MUVR/README.rst

 A minimal example
 +++++++++++++++++
-This is a minimal example to show the usage of the main omigami class.
+This is a minimal example to show the usage of the main omigami class and methods.

 Let's suppose that our data is composed of N samples for which M features have been measured.
 Among these features, we want to select the best predictors for a target class.